openhab/openhab-docs/installation/openhabian.md

 openHABian aims to provide a **self-configuring** Linux system setup specific to the needs of every openHAB user.
 To that end, the project provides two things:

-*   Complete **SD-card images pre-configured with openHAB** and many other openHAB- and Hardware-specific preparations for the Raspberry Pi and the Pine A64
+*   Complete **SD-card images pre-configured with openHAB** and many other openHAB- and Hardware-specific preparations for the Raspberry Pi
 *   The openHABian Configuration Tool to set up and configure openHAB and many related things on any Debian/Ubuntu based system

 #### Table of Contents